 The remaining members at ABC woke to find that snow had been falling for most of the night.
 David also reported that the North Col team had postponed their attempt of Camp 2 due to the snow fall.
 There was still virtually no wind but the decision was taken to wait and see if the weather improved before moving on to their respective camps.
 Whilst waiting at ABC the cooks ensured that morale stayed high by serving up yet more excellent meals!
 All day singing came from the kitchen as the team members repaired a radio to listen to news from the outside world.

-Best wishes, Frank and Peter from the Tibet Everest Team back to top
+Best wishes, Frank and Peter from the Tibet Everest Team

 On the new route up the north col at 6850 metres.
 Team on the rope from top to bottom- Elizabeth, Peter, Gordon, Torby, Nick, Jimba, Lakpa Gyeluk (Frank Irnich).
 ABC on a sunny morning with wind from Everest summit (Peter Kinloch).

 Hi, this is a dispatch for the SummitClimb Everest Tibet and North Col expedition for the 19th and 20th of April.

 On the 19th we had a big prayer ceremony with all of the sherpas, kitchen boys and members in ABC.
 We strung up a bunch of prayer flags, burned incense and made a cake shaped like Mount Everest, which we ate.
 There were 2 lamas that did a lot of praying.
 We had a bunch of singing and dancing by the sherpas and Tibetan kitchen boys.
 A lot of drinks were passed around like Coke, Sprite and tea.
 Then we went to bed early.